Peebles

 Peebles (Na Pùballan) is a town in the Scottish Borders, Scotland.
 It was historically a royal burgh and the county town of Peeblesshire.
 According to the 2011 census, the population was 8,376 and the estimated population in June 2018 was 9,000.

 History

-Initially, a market town, Peebles played a role in the woollen industry of the Borders during the 19th and early-20th centuries.
-Most mills closed by the 1960s, although the last one remained open until 2015.
+Initially a market town, Peebles played a role in the woollen industry of the Borders during the 19th and early 20th centuries.
+Most mills had closed by the 1960s, although the last one remained open until 2015.
 The character of Peebles has changed; the town serves as home to many people who commute to work in Edinburgh, as well as being a popular tourist destination, especially in the summer.
 In the mid-to-late 19th century health tourism flourished, centring on hydropathic establishments, which over time morphed into a hotel format, with Peebles Hydro Hotel being one of the few survivors of that era.
 Notable buildings in the town include the Old Parish Church of Peebles and Neidpath Castle.
 Other local attractions include a museum and the Kailzie Gardens.
 Peebles has won multiple awards for the range of shops on its High Street.